-In 1824, Richard Keith Call purchased 640 acres of land adjoining the city limits of the newly established territorial capital of Florida.
-By the early 1830s, Call had constructed an impressive brick and stucco residence on his property less than one mile north of Tallahassee.
-This home, known today as The Grove, stands as a testament to Call and his descendants who worked tirelessly to retain family ownership of the property and preserve the integrity of the structure.
+In the mid-1820s, Richard Keith Call purchased 640 acres of land adjoining Tallahassee, the newly established capital of the Florida territory.
+By the early 1840s, Call had constructed an impressive mansion less than one mile north of the Capitol.
+This property, known today as The Grove, stands as a testament to Call and his descendants who worked tirelessly to retain family ownership of the mansion.

-The Grove is one of the most significant antebellum structures in Florida.
-Call and his descendants inhabited The Grove for nearly 180 years, attesting to the determination of the family and to the skilled craftsmanship demonstrated in the construction of the home.
-The Grove stands out among similar structures built in the early 1800s in the sophisticated techniques used to construct the home.
+The Grove is one of the most significant antebellum residences in Florida.
+Call and his descendants inhabited The Grove for nearly 200 years, attesting to the determination of the family and to the skilled craftsmanship demonstrated in the construction of the home.

-African slave labor built the home while Call oversaw the design and construction.
-Benjamin Chaires, a wealthy planter and early resident of Tallahassee, and Jesse Willis, owner of the first brickyard in the territorial capital, assisted Call.
+Slave labor built the home, while Call oversaw its design and construction.
+Benjamin Chaires, a wealthy planter and resident of Tallahassee, and Jesse Willis, owner of the first brickyard in the territorial capital, assisted Call.

-Much of the material used to build The Grove was harvested on site.
+Much of the material used to build The Grove was likely harvested on-site.
 Bricks came from clay pits dug on the property and fired in specially built kilns.
-One clay pit was believed to be near what is now the intersection of North Monroe Street and Fifth Avenue, in Tallahassee's midtown district.
-Pine trees harvested on Call's land became beams, floorboards and interior walls.
+One pit was believed to be near what is now the intersection of North Monroe Street and Fifth Avenue.
+Pine and other trees harvested on Call's land became beams, trim pieces, and floorboards.

 Because Call built the home under frontier conditions, some supplies, such as marble for the fireplace mantles, had to be imported.